 Concept Detail Guards Guards are conditional statements that are evaluated whenever the Simulator has to determine the path to take next.
-Guards typically have these characteristics: Defined on transitions and control flows to govern how a Simulation proceeds Written in JavaScript Can refer to variables defined during Simulation Adding Guards Guards are defined on the Transition or Control Flow in the 'Properties' dialog for the selected connector.
-A Guard is typically a piece of JavaScript that will evaluate to either True or False .
+Guards typically have these characteristics: • Defined on transitions and control flows to govern how a Simulation proceeds • Written in JavaScript • Can refer to variables defined during Simulation Adding Guards Guards are defined on the Transition or Control Flow in the 'Properties' dialog for the selected connector.
+A Guard is typically a piece of JavaScript that will evaluate to either True or False.
 For example, here is a conditional statement that refers to a current variable (Balance) being greater than zero.
-Note the use of the prefix ' this ' to indicate that the variable is a member of the current Class context.
-Guard: this.Balance >0; Effect: Effect: Evaluation Semantics During execution the Simulator will examine all possible paths forward and evaluate any guard conditions.
+Note the use of the prefix 'this' to indicate that the variable is a member of the current Class context.
+[Guard: this.Balance >0; Effect is a Behavior Effect: Evaluation Semantics During execution the Simulator will examine all possible paths forward and evaluate any guard conditions.
 This evaluation could establish that: A single valid path forward evaluates to True; the Simulator will follow that path Two valid paths exist; the Simulator will block, waiting for some manual input via the console window to resolve the deadlock No valid path exists; the same response as when two paths are found - the Simulator waits for the user to change the execution context using the console window No paths evaluate to True but a default (unguarded path) exists; the Simulator will take the unguarded path Effects Effects are defined behaviors that are executed at special times: On entry to a state On exit from a state When transitioning from one state to another (transition effect) Effects can either be a section of JavaScript code or a call to another Behavior element in the current simulation.
 JavaScript Effects A JavaScript effect might resemble this example, in which the Balance variable is decremented:

-Guard: Tto at is a Dahassian Effect: this.Balance; Call Behavior Effects In this example the Effect is a call behavior effect.
-In this case, it calls into a model the Activity named Decrement Balance that is defined elsewhere.
-The simulation will then enter into that diagram/behavior and continue to execute until returning to the point at which the Effect was invoked.
-Guard: Effect: Decrement Balance Order of Execution of Effects In complex simulations that might involve transitioning out of deeply nested states into other deeply nested states in a different parent context, it is important to consider these rules concerning the order of execution: • All exit actions (Effects) encountered leaving a nested context are executed in order of most deeply nested to least deeply nested All action ns (Effects) defined on transitions are executed next • Finally, a the most ll entry Effects are executed from the least deeply nested context to deeply nested So the basic r entry actions. ule is: all exit actions, followed by all transition actions, and finally all Note on JavaScript Variables JavaScript variables to be accessed and referred to during Simulation execution belong to either: • sim (for e variables) example, sim.pedestrianwaiting) - typically used for global Simulatic , or on • this (for e Class attr example, this.CustomerNumber) - typically used to refer to owning ibutes This is import Simulation va calculations. example, this. ant to let the JavaScript engine know you are referring to a riable and not a simple local variable used during, for example, basi You can create Simulation variables of arbitrary scope and depth - for customer.name is a legitimate qualified name. ic or
+Call Behavior Effects Guard: Effect: this.Balance; In this example the Effect is a call behavior effect.
+In this case, it calls into a mode he Activity named Decrement Balance that is defined elsewhere.
+The simulation will then enter into that diagram/behavior and continue to execute until returning 1 he point at which the Effect was invoked.
+Guard: Fifect: Decrement Balance Image: Decrement Balance Image: Decrement B Order of Execution of Effects In complex simulations that might involve transitioning out of deeply nested states into other deeply nested states in a different parent context, it is important to consider these rules concerning the order of execution: All exit actions (Effects) encountered leaving a nested context are executed in order of most deeply nested to least deeply nested All actions (Effects) defined on transitions are executed next Finally, all entry Effects are executed from the least deeply nested context to the most deeply nested So the basic rule is: all exit actions, followed by all transition actions, and finally entry actions. in ) Note on JavaScript Variables JavaScript variables to be accessed and referred to during Simulation execution belong to either: sim (for example, sim.pedestrianwaiting) - typically used for global Simulativariables, or this (for example, this.CustomerNumber) - typically used to refer to owning Class attributes This is important to let the JavaScript engine know you are referring to a Simulation variable and not a simple local variable used during, for example, base calculations.
+You can create Simulation variables of arbitrary scope and depth - fexample, this.customer.name is a legitimate qualified name. sic